Borrow, Print... Inflation

 Introduction:

-If you read my old website, some of my letters to the editor and now this page, where I talked about the evils of debt.
+If you read my old website, some of my letters to the editor and columns here, you know I have long talked about the evils of debt.
+It has taken time, but we are starting to see the consequences of the piles of debt at the government, corporate and consumer levels.

-I wrote about the coming debt crisis in June 2005 (see picture 1).
+I first wrote about the coming debt crisis in June 2005.
 We had a debt crisis in September 2008.
-Today the debt numbers are much worse, lying there like a pile of kindling wood waiting for a match.
-Like 2008, we were within hours of some sort of collapse in March 2020.
-What saved us in 2008 and 2020 is the government has gotten better at managing the debt and these shocks to the system.
-I misjudged a lot on this, but I underestimated the ability of the government to keep all the balls in the air this long, especially when the system comes under stress.
+The economy nearly collapsed again in March 2020.
+What saved us then is the government has gotten better at managing the debt and these shocks to the system.
+I misjudged and greatly underestimated all that.
+But things are getting worse and have accelerated.

 How They Do It:

-The recession of 2001 ushered in a period of increased printing of money.
-The 2008 was worse.
+The recession of 2001 ushered in a period of lots of money printing.
+It then got worse.
 The Fed created 5 times the bank reserves in the 2009 to 2013 period as it had it first 95 years of existence.
-Inflation took off.
+Inflation rose.

 Conclusion:

-This will get worse over time.
-If you are not invested in things that are keeping pace with inflation like real estate gold/ commodities or stocks, you will be left behind.
-Your income from your job will buy less and less over time.
-I abandoned stocks for the most part in August of 2019 when the Dow was at 26,000.
-I just didn't have the stomach for it.
-I have stayed in real estate, gold and have been adding to my commodities holdings.
+I know I sound like a broken record, saying this over a decade now.
+This will continue to get worse as annual deficits are running at $2 trillion a year.
+If you are not invested in things that are keeping pace with inflation like real estate gold/ commodities or stocks, you will be left further behind as your income from your job will continue to buy less and less over time.